TheoKanning/theokanning.github.io/_posts/2019-05-19-mit-racecar-vesc-and-joystick-on-ubuntu-18-04.md

 As usual, [JetsonHacks](https://www.jetsonhacks.com/2017/03/25/build-kernel-and-modules-nvidia-jetson-tx2/) has great instructions on how to build the kernel, but I had to modify their [scripts](https://github.com/TheoKanning/buildJetsonTX2Kernel) to work for 4.9.140.
 Here&#8217;s a link to my compiled cdc-acm driver in case it helps someone.

 <div class="wp-block-file">
-  <a href="https://theokanning.com/wp-content/uploads/2019/05/cdc-acm.zip">4.9.140 cdc-acm driver</a><a href="https://theokanning.com/wp-content/uploads/2019/05/cdc-acm.zip" class="wp-block-file__button" download>Download</a>
+  <a href="https://theokanning.com/wp-content/uploads/2019/05/cdc-acm.zip">4.9.140 cdc-acm driver</a>
 </div>

-To install the cdc-acm driver, I copied it from the compiled kernel output into live `/lib/modules/4.9.140/kernel/drivers/usb/class` folder.
+To install the cdc-acm driver, I copied it from the compiled kernel output into the `/lib/modules/4.9.140/kernel/drivers/usb/class` folder.

 I had to add the following line to `/etc/modules` to load cdc-acm automatically.